SadhanaShreee/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ### RESULT:
-Hence the distance between two points are found by executing the python code.
+Thus the distance between two points found successfully by executing the python code.

-### RESULT:
-Thus the distance between two points found successfully.